tiendu/tiendu.github.io/src/content/blog/2026-05-21-compliance-for-bioinfo-engineers.md

 NIH data-sharing requirements are not frozen forever.

-NIH’s 2023 Data Management and Sharing Policy already expects researchers to plan for responsible sharing, and GDS-specific considerations may still apply when a project falls under the GDS Policy.
+NIH's 2023 Data Management and Sharing Policy already expects researchers to plan for responsible sharing, and GDS-specific considerations may still apply when a project falls under the GDS Policy.

 NIH has also proposed revisions to harmonize participant-data policies and controlled-access expectations.
 Treat NIH policy as something to verify from official sources during project design, not something to memorize once and ignore.